supa-hub/Chinese_postman_algorithm/README.md

 Then to be able to return this information in the form of a python dictionary.
 This dictionary has the same kind of structure as a javascript dictionary.<br />
 <br />

 The code will be updated as these features are being added.
-Currently studying for high school finals tests, and coding is temporarily on hold<br />
+Currently studying for high school finals tests, which is why coding is temporarily on hold.<br />